tom-perrin/catnap_gene-selection-study/README.md

 # HVG selection study

-Per-node HVG re-selection vs a single global selection, in catnap_core.
+Per-node HVG reselection vs single global selection, in catnap_core.

 To reproduce results, set parameters in `hvg_selection.ipynb`'s cells.
 The code used is in `hvgsel/`.

 Note: `results/`, `figures/` and `tables/` ship with the repo, `runs/` and `runs_repeats` do not.
 The selection cells will only read the cached scores but the downstream cells will train all models.